 Any building, structure, home, facility or place operated by person(s) other than the residents themselves, in which persons reside for a period of more than 24 hours, and that is used or intended to be used for the purpose of letting rooms, providing meals and/or providing personal assistance, personal services, personal care and protective care to persons meeting the definition of a handicapped person or another person protected against housing discrimination under the Federal Fair Housing Act and court decisions interpreting that Act.
-For purposes of this definition, the term "handicapped" does not include persons currently using or addicted to alcohol or controlled substances who are not in a recognized recovery program, nor shall it include halfway houses for individuals in the criminal justice system, or residential facilities to divert persons from the criminal justice system.
+For purposes of this definition, the term "handicapped" does not include persons currently using or addicted to alcohol or controlled substances who are not in a recognized recovery program, nor shall it include half-wayhalfway houses for individuals in the criminal justice system.